Getting Online in Japan: Internet Access & Wifi in Japan インターネット

 Pupuru offers both Hi-Speed (Unlimited/LTE) using the Softbank network (best for city areas: Tokyo, Kyoto, Osaka etc and watching movies and video calls) and Broad-Coverage (Unlimited/LTE) with au (best for travelers in ski resorts and more remote sightseeing spots such as Hokkaido and Okinawa or walking the Nakasendo or Shikoku Pilgrimage).
 Each set comes with the router, recharger, USB cable, pouch, manual and return envelope and can be delivered to your hotel, other accommodation or picked up at your airport of arrival.

-Read more about renting a Pocket Wifi
+Read more about renting a Pocket Wifi with Pupuru

 Softbank Global Rental offers iPhone SIM card rental, mobile Wifi router rental, and mobile rental.
 Available at Softbank counters at Narita (Terminals 1 & 2), Haneda International, Centrair and Kansai Terminal 1.
 A convenient but pricier option that requires credit card and passport.